redgeoff/spiegel/DESIGN.md

   debounce: <true|false> // Duplicate API requests as identifed by URL and params are ignored }
 ```
+Notes:
-Note: CouchDB can replay changes so your on_change rule must be idempotent, meaning that it can be run repeatedly or even run with an older change without causing harm.
+- CouchDB can replay changes so your on_change rule must be idempotent, meaning that it can be run repeatedly or even run with an older change without causing harm.
+- If an API request fails with a non-200 status code, it will be retried until it succeeds
+- If an API request is abruptly terminated, e.g. due to a change-listener process being restarted, the change-listener will eventually be considered stalled and will be retried.

 ## Spiegel Internal Docs